-- MCAT scores earned in 2003 and later will be automatically released to AMCAS if you do not void your scores at the time of the exam.
+- MCAT scores earned in 2003 and later will be automatically released to the AMCAS program if you do not void your scores at the time of the exam.
 Once you release your scores, you cannot “unrelease” them; they will be included in all future AMCAS applications.

 - Include only the MCAT exams you have taken at the time you certify and submit your AMCAS application.
 Do not include exams that you voided at the time of the exam.
 You are not required to include exams that you have not released to the AAMC.

 - Most medical schools require that MCAT scores are no more than three (3) years old.
 Consult the schools to which you are applying to ensure you meet their requirements.

 - To release MCAT scores earned between 1991 and 2003, go to the MCAT Score Reporting System.

 - To release scores earned before 1991, please visit the MCAT Paper Score Request webpage.